gmcyber/CCC410F22-Example/docs/topics/topic-decomposition.md

-# Range Control Topic Decomposition
+# Ethhack UI Topic Decomposition

-The following mindmap and outline represent an initial decomposition of the Range Control topic
+The following mindmap and outline represent an initial decomposition of the Ethhack UI topic

 ## Mindmap